ForrestLinjianLi/zksnark-chess-demo/README.md

 # Introduction

-This demo is dedicated to hiding the moves so that the board status can be verified without revealing any more information.
-For example, Alice and Bob are playing Reversi, and Cindy is the referee.
-There’s a third person called David, and she only knows the current board status.
+Imagine Alice and Bob are playing Reversi, and Cindy is the referee.
+This program is playing Cindy's role to hiding the moves so that the board status can be verified without revealing any more information.
+There’s a third person called David, and he only knows the current board status.
 However, David has no idea how Alice and Bob made their moves.
-Therefore, she wants to verify if the board status she knows is valid or not.
+Therefore, he wants to verify if the board status he knows is valid or not.
 With a known board status, David can consult Cindy to verify the board status.
-This program is playing Cindy’s role to hide Alice and Bob’s moves, and providing proof to David.
+Remark that in the following sections, these names will repeatly appears.

 # Pre-settings